oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 Pear Lake
 ```

 That's it.
-Auth0 security is working.
+Auth0 security is working!

 ## Learn more about Java, Spring Boot, and Spring Security

  In this tutorial, you saw how to make a simple Java servlet service and run it with Jetty.
 You also saw how to recreate the same service in Spring Boot, configure it to use Jetty, and simplify your Java code.
 Finally, you saw how to use a free developer account from Okta to add OAuth/OIDC security to your Spring Boot app.
 And you also saw how to secure the app with Auth0.

 You can find the code for this tutorial on GitHub at [oktadeveloper/okta-spring-boot-jetty-example](https://github.com/oktadeveloper/okta-spring-boot-jetty-example).